rhythmcreative/wifi-diagnostics/README.md

 **Q: Do I need to be a network expert?**
 A: Not at all!
 The tool explains everything as you go.

-## Thanks for Trying WiFi Repairs!
+**Q: Does it work on other distros?**
+A: For now it only works with arch.

-We hope this tool makes your WiFi troubles disappear.
-If you like it, share it with your friends!
+I hope this tool makes your WiFi troubles disappear.

 ---